 An aluminum circle disc is a circular piece of metal cut from an aluminum coil or sheet.
 Manufacturers use a process called “blanking” or “punching” to create these shapes.

-Because aluminum is soft and easy to shape, these discs are perfect for deep drawing and spinning.
 This means you can turn a flat disc into a deep pot or a curved lamp shade without breaking the metal.

 Technical Specifications: Alloy and Temper